Best things to do in India

 Varanasi is among the holiest of all tirthas — “crossing places” — that allow devotees access to the divine, and enable gods and goddesses to come down to earth.

-As such, Varanasi has attracted pilgrims throughout its history.
+As as result, Varanasi has attracted pilgrims throughout its history.
 Today widows and the elderly come here to live out their final days, finding shelter in temples, and assisted by alms from the faithful.

 Varanasi, Ganges, India © Shutterstock